DARE-lab/DARE-lab.github.io/content/authors/Shiva Natarajan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Research Associates
 ---

 Shiva is currently pursing medical training.
 He was a Research Assistant at the lab and worked on the United Against Discrimination project.
+He continues to provide assistance on the project.